Statement of Educational Effectiveness

 The Association of Theological Schools requires its member institutions to publish a statement of educational effectiveness.

-Students were asked to measure their personal growth during study.
-The two top areas in which our graduates felt they were stronger were: "Trust in God" and "Respect for my own religious tradition," “Ability to live my faith in daily life,” and “Enthusiasm for learning.”
+- Students were asked to measure their personal growth during study.
+The three top areas in which our graduates felt they were stronger were: "Respect for my own religious tradition," “Ability to live my faith in daily life,” and “Enthusiasm for learning.”

 - Graduates cited the following as the three most important influences on their educational experience at our institution: "Introduction to different perspectives,” "Interaction with students," and "Personal life experiences.”

 - A list of seventeen statements was presented to graduates to explore their satisfaction with their college experience.
-The four most important sources were: "I have been satisfied with my academic experience here," "I have grown spiritually," “My faith is stronger than when I came,” and "My personal faith has been respected,” and “If I had to do it all over, I would still come here.”
+The four most important sources were: "I have been satisfied with my academic experience here," "I have grown spiritually," "My personal faith has been respected,” and “If I had to do it all over, I would still come here.”

 - The percentage of our M.Div. graduates who anticipated full-time parish ministry was: 50.0%.